 The Swifty 14 has the same hull shape as the Swifty 12, but has been scaled up.
 Increasing the length by two feet produces an increase in volume of over 50%.
 Although one person can handle it easily, it will sail very well with a crew of two, three or even four people.
 The 18' mast folds in half to stow easily in the boat.

-Here are a few (albeit poor) pictures after restoration.
+Here are a few (albeit poor) pictures after a new paint job.
+A few more are available of her with our Martin 60 outboard after the rebuild.
 My son and I have done a fair bit of driveway sailing just to have a bit of fun.
-She sails, however, much better on water :).
+She sails and motors, however, much better on water :).